 Key takeaways

-- Cannabis is a plant with a long history of use across various cultures for purposes ranging from spiritual to recreational.
+- Cannabis is a plant with a long history of use across various cultures, from spiritual to recreational purposes.

-- The plant contains numerous compounds, including cannabinoids like THC and CBD, which interact with the human body's endocannabinoid system.
+- It contains numerous compounds, including cannabinoids such as THC and CBD, which interact with the human endocannabinoid system.

-- Cannabis is classified into three main types: Cannabis sativa, Cannabis indica, and Cannabis ruderalis, each with distinct characteristics.
+- The main types are Cannabis sativa, Cannabis indica, and Cannabis ruderalis – each with distinct characteristics.

-- The plant is dioecious, meaning it has separate male and female plants, and it completes its life cycle within a single year.
+- The plant is dioecious, meaning there are both male and female plants, and it completes its life cycle within a year.

-- Despite historical controversies, perceptions of cannabis are evolving, with increasing recognition of its various applications.
+- Despite historical controversy, perceptions of cannabis are evolving towards a broader understanding of its diverse applications.

 This article is provided for informational purposes only and does not relate to any of the products available in our webshop.
 For more information, please see our full disclaimer.